KarateJB/eBooks/IDE/Vim/01.Basic/README.md

 ***
-## vimrc or load configuration from file
+## Default vimrc or load from file

 We can put the options' setting in the **vimrc** file as the default options.
 See `:h vimrc` for more details.